acmiceli/IACModel/README.md

 ## General Overview

 The present work provides an example of an Interactive Activation and Competition (IAC) model in action.
-Models such as this stem from the parallel-distributed processing (PDP) tradition and can offer mechanistic, biologically plausible accounts of psychological phenomena at an algorithmic level.
+Models such as this one stem from the parallel-distributed processing (PDP) tradition and can offer mechanistic, biologically plausible accounts of psychological phenomena at an algorithmic level.
 The Jets and the Sharks model, here, provides a window into how knowledge retrieval might work.

 ## The Network